 Fort Greene, Brooklyn

-Not only are rent prices for properties in this neighborhood skyrocketing, but so are the amount of shops and restaurants.
-Fort Greene is home to one of the best Mediterranean eateries, Olea, which serves tapas style food and is only a few blocks away from the renowned Fort Greene park.
+Not only are rental prices for properties in this neighborhood skyrocketing, but so are the number of shops and restaurants.
+Fort Greene is home to one of the best Mediterranean eateries, Olea, which serves tapas-style food and is only a few blocks away from the renowned Fort Greene park.
 With a median home value of $923,588 and an A+ grade for nightlife, Fort Greene residents enjoy the fun of going out to their local bar and coming home to rest in their brownstone.

 West Harlem, Manhattan

 Home to the legendary Apollo Theater and Mintons, the vibrant jazz club where bebop was founded, West Harlem is definitely one of the neighborhoods to look out for.
 It’s in close proximity to parts of NYC like Downtown, Midtown, and The Bronx.
 Most train lines have nearby transfers to Harlem so you’ll never feel out of reach.
 The current median rent stands at $2,200 per month, lower than the NYC median of $2,900.
-Not bad for a neighborhood that’s rich of culture and home to City College where you can ge0t an affordable college education.
+Not bad for a neighborhood that’s rich in culture and home to City College where you can ge0t an affordable college education.

 Murray Hill, Manhattan

 If 19th-century townhouses and diverse food options are your interests, Murray Hill might just be your next move.
 The neighborhood offers two options for newcomers: high-rise condos or post-war apartment buildings, perfect for those looking for a roommate situation.
 The area is generally quieter than it is on the west side, but you still have the advantage of having a nearby highway (FDR Drive), Grand Central train station, Rockefeller Center, and many more.
 You’re looking at a median rent of $3,150 every month in this fast-growing area.
 Not too shabby for a location near the United Nations.
 Ready to relocate?
 Get a free quote today and move with the best local movers in NYC!

 Norwood, The Bronx